 As demand for eco-friendly building materials continues, OSB is well placed to meet this pressure as it fits in with government legislation and placates changing attitudes within the construction industry.

-OSB manufactured in the UK and Ireland has lower transportation costs, both in economic and carbon terms, therefore cost to the environment is lowered relative to similar products that are imported from further afield.
+OSB manufactured in the UK and the UK has lower transportation costs, both in economic and carbon terms, therefore cost to the environment is lowered relative to similar products that are imported from further afield.

 Furthermore, much of the energy used to make OSB actually comes from the wood residue derived during the manufacturing process, instead of using fossil fuels, considerably reducing overall carbon emissions during manufacture.

 Due to the regulations and codes, which govern the construction industry, strict rules demand that the origins and sustainability of timber products are clarified and as OSB is sourced and manufactured in the UK and the UK from locally managed FSC accredited forests, its sustainable credentials are certified and the potential for litigation is removed.

 Although laws are largely targeted at manufacturers and importers, there are times when legislation has wide-reaching implications to all those involved in building or refurbishment projects, so it is vital builders are aware of current legislation.

 The European Union’s Timber Regulation (EUTR) came into force last year, with the aim being to regulate the timber sourcing chain and criminalise those who are found to illegally source timber.
 Repercussions include heavy fines, stock seizures and suspension of trading rights, therefore contractors should take note and review their choice of materials if necessary.

 As well at the certification, the CE mark affixed to OSB is evidence that it conforms to the Construction Products Directive, making it free to be placed on the European market in all member states.

 British Board Agrement approval on each panel gives you impartial, third party assurance about the performance of OSB under modern construction conditions as well as appropriate certification, which shows the chain of custody.